kkoltun/dev_notes/algorithms/sorting.md

 Max-heap:
 * maintains property for every node `i` other than the root `array[parent(i)] >= array[i]`;
 * usually used for sorting.

 Min-heap:
 * maintains property for every node `i` other than the root `array[parent(i)] <= array[i]`;
-* usually used for pririty queues.
+* usually used for priority queues.

 ### Sorting using heap sort